 258 Bridge St., Phoenixville, (610) 917-0962

-Chef/owner Nick Farrell consistently wows with his sophisticated Sovana Bistro menu featuring Painted Hill Farm Braised Short Ribs, Cedar Planked Salmon, or a straight-up NY strip steak.
+Chef/owner Nick Farrell consistently wows with his sophisticated Sovana Bistro menu featuring Painted Hill Farm Braised Short Ribs, Cedar Planked Salmon, or their “Under a Brick” Amish Chicken.
 The rustic-chic backdrop and inclusive wine selection are enticements to keep romance in the air.

 696 Unionville Rd., Kennett Square, (610) 444-5600